-When N' >= N/4, Table D-3 is used for determining the noise and spurious power requirements for each contiguous sub-block, even if the sub-block contains fewer than N/4 active channels.
-When N' < N/4, Table D-4 is used for determining the noise and spurious power requirements for each contiguous sub-block.
-Thus, the noise and spurious power requirements for all contiguous sub-blocks of transmitted channels are determined entirely from Table D-3 or entirely from Table D-4, where the applicable table is determined by N' being greater than or equal to N/4, or not.
-The noise and spurious power requirements for the ith contiguous sub-block of transmitted channels is determined from Table D-3 or Table D-4 using the value N_i for the "number of active channels combined per RF port", and using "dBc" relative to the strongest carrier among all the active channels, and not just the strongest channel in the ith contiguous sub-block, in cases where the N' combined channels are not commanded to the same power.
+When N' >= N/4, Table D-6 or Table D-7 is used for determining the noise and spurious power requirements for each contiguous sub-block, even if the sub-block contains fewer than N/4 active channels.
+When N' < N/4, Table D-8 or Table D-9 is used for determining the noise and spurious power requirements for each contiguous sub-block.
+Thus, the noise and spurious power requirements for all contiguous sub-blocks of transmitted channels are determined entirely from Table D-6 or Table D-7 or entirely from Table D-8 or Table D-9, where the applicable table is determined by N' being greater than or equal to N/4, or not.
+The noise and spurious power requirements for the ith contiguous sub-block of transmitted channels is determined from Table D-6 or Table D-7 or Table D-8 or Table D-9 using the value N_i for the "number of active channels combined per RF port", and using "dBc" relative to the strongest carrier among all the active channels, and not just the strongest channel in the ith contiguous sub-block, in cases where the N' combined channels are not commanded to the same power.
 The noise and spurious emissions power in each measurement band, including harmonics, from all K contiguous sub-blocks, is summed (absolute power, NOT in dB) to determine the composite noise floor for the non-contiguous channel transmission condition.

 For the measurement channels adjacent to a contiguous sub-block of channels, the spurious emissions requirements from the non-adjacent sub-blocks are divided on an equal "per Hz" basis for the narrow and wide adjacent measurement bands.
 For a measurement channel wedged between two contiguous sub-blocks, adjacent to each, the measurement channel is divided into three measurement bands, one wideband in the middle and two narrowbands each abutting one of the adjacent transmit channels.
 The wideband spurious and noise requirement is split into two parts, on an equal "per Hz" basis, to generate the allowed contribution of power to the middle band and to the farthest narrowband.
-The ceiling function is applied to the resulting sum of noise and spurious emissions, per Table Note 1 of Table D-3 and Table D-4 to produce a requirement of 1⁄2 dB resolution.
+The ceiling function is applied to the resulting sum of noise and spurious emissions, per Table Note 1 of Table D-6 or Table D-7 and Table D-8 or Table D-9 to produce a requirement of 1⁄2 dB resolution.